learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 # Systems of Linear Equations - Quiz

 ## Introduction
-The following scenarios present problems that can be solved as system of equations, while performing substitutions and eliminations as you saw in the previous lesson.
+The following scenarios present problems that can be solved as a system of equations while performing substitutions and eliminations as you saw in the previous lesson.

 * Solve these problems by hand, showing all the steps to work out the unknown variable values
 * Verify your answers by showing the calculated values satisfy all equations